SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 * **5684**: PSK bootstrap connection
 * **5784**: PSK direct server connection

-PSK keys need to be provided during the device registration in the CSV file.
+PSK keys must be provided during the device registration in the CSV file.
 The file must contain the fields defined in [Registration of unsecured device](#registration-of-unsecured-device).
 PSK registration requires additional fields to be filled (see the example CSV file for a PSK-secured device below).

 ![PSK device csv](/images/device-protocols/lwm2m/lwm2m-psk-device-csv-example.png)